Azirella

 Between daily network-level inference and sub-millisecond reactive signals lies a temporal gap.
 Many cross-agent interactions within a site are causal and predictable on an hourly timescale, but neither the reactive signal system nor the daily batch inference captures them.

-Example: A manufacturer's production schedule spikes — 40% more manufacturing orders released than usual.
+Example: A manufacturer's production schedule spikes, 40% more manufacturing orders released than usual.
 This will, with high probability, generate increased quality inspection load 2-4 hours later, which may create maintenance pressure if equipment runs harder, which in turn drives purchasing activity if quality rejects increase.
 The signal system captures each link after it happens.
-Layer 1.5 learns the chain as a whole and pre-adjusts urgency before the cascade unfolds.
+Operational learns the chain as a whole and pre-adjusts urgency before the cascade unfolds.

 11 Execution Agents